 The most common and effective way to confirm whether or not a woman is carrying twins is through an ultrasound test.
-Ultrasound screenings are typically done around the twenty week mark of the pregnancy, however the practitioner may order a test sooner if he or she sees signs in the behaviour of the pregnancy that might be suspicious.
+Ultrasound screenings are typically done around the twenty-week mark of pregnancy; however, the practitioner may order a test sooner if he or she sees signs in the behaviour of the pregnancy that might be suspicious.

-If a blood test is ordered to confirm the pregnancy, some women can see much higher hCG counts than are normal.
+If a blood test is ordered to confirm the pregnancy, some women can see much higher hCG counts than are typical.
 The hormone, hCG (Human Chorionic Gonadotropin) is produced during pregnancy and is tested to determine if the pregnancy is viable.
-When hCG is checked, your practitioner will take 2 blood samples 48 hours apart.
+When hCG is checked, your practitioner will take two blood samples 48 hours apart.
 The level of hCG in the body should double between the blood tests.
-In some cases during a twin pregnancy the amount of hCG present in the beginning stages could be much higher than normal.
+In some cases during a twin pregnancy, the amount of hCG present in the beginning stages could be much higher than usual.

-Another possible sign of twins is the woman's uterus is measuring larger than what is expected.
+Another possible sign of twins is the woman's uterus measuring larger than what expected for a single pregnancy.
 Your practitioner will measure the belly and use established guidelines to determine that the uterus and baby are growing on track.

-Your practitioner will schedule more appointments and ultrasounds for your twin pregnancy than normal.
-This is because although twin pregnancies are becoming more common, it is still considered a high risk pregnancy.
-The body works considerably hard to accommodate the two little people living within your belly and it is important to make sure they are both measuring correctly.
+Your practitioner will schedule more appointments and ultrasounds for your twin pregnancy than usual.
+This is because although twin pregnancies are becoming more common, it is still considered a high-risk pregnancy.
+The body works considerably harder to accommodate the two little people living within your belly, and it is essential to make sure they are both measuring correctly.

-One risk associated with twin pregnancy is the vanishing twin syndrome.
+One risk associated with a twin pregnancy is the vanishing twin syndrome.
 This occurs when one of the twins detected during an ultrasound suddenly disappears.
-There are no known causes for why this occurs.
+There are no known causes for why this happens.

 Other risks include pre-eclampsia and gestational diabetes.
-Pre-eclampsia is a pregnancy related disease marked by high blood pressure and protein in the urine.
-Gestational diabetes is another pregnancy related disease occurring when there is too much sugar in the blood.
-Both of these diseases can occur in any type of pregnancy, but there is an increased risk in multiple birth pregnancies.
+Pre-eclampsia is a pregnancy-related disease marked by high blood pressure and protein in the urine.
+Gestational diabetes is another pregnancy-related disease occurring when there is too much sugar in the blood.
+Both of these diseases can occur in any pregnancy, but there is an increased risk in multiple birth pregnancies.

 Many women are able to have their twin babies vaginally, but there is an increased chance of a caesarean section (c-section) during delivery.
 A c-section is a surgery in which an incision is made in the abdomen to deliver the babies.
 There is a longer recovery time after a c-section than a vaginal delivery, but it may be medically necessary if a vaginal delivery is not possible.
 Be sure to talk to your practitioner about the different delivery procedures and to be informed about your options.